 Dim Weight Reductions

-Understanding how dim weights affect your bottom line is important in lowering your parcel spend.
-Large light boxes cost more to ship than small heavy boxes many times.
-How many of your packages are billed based on the dimensional weight?
-What is the proper DIM divisor you should request during a UPS shipper contract negotiation?
-This is what data and analytics can tell you.
-Right now all shippers have a DIM divisor of 139 for ground unless otherwise specified in the carrier agreement.
+Once you know how dimensional weight affects your packages and shipping costs, it is time to take action.
+What is the proper DIM divisor to request during a UPS shipper contract negotiation?
+The proper DIM divisor is what data and analytics can tell you.
+Right now, all shippers have a standard DIM divisor of 139 for ground unless otherwise specified in the carrier agreement.

 How to approach a UPS shipper contract negotiation?